 The bar chart and performance table provide an indication of the risks of investing in the Fund.
-The bar chart shows changes in the performance of the Fund from year to year as of December 31.
-The performance table compares the Fund's performance to that of a broad-based securities market benchmark, a style-specific benchmark and a peer group benchmark comprised of funds with investment objectives and strategies similar to those of the Fund (in that order).
-For more information on the benchmarks used see the "Benchmark Descriptions" section in the prospectus.
+The bar chart shows changes in the performance of the Series I shares of the Fund from year to year as of December 31.
+The performance table compares the Fund's performance to that of style-specific benchmarks and a broad-based securities market benchmark (in that order).
 The bar chart and performance table below do not reflect charges assessed in connection with your variable product; if they did, the performance shown would be lower.
 The Fund's past performance is not necessarily an indication of its future performance.